pgj23/pgj23_ECE_4160/docs/lab12.md

 * [Main](index.md)

+This lab was done in collaboration with Katarina Duric.

 # Lab 12: Path Planning and Execution

 The goal of this lab was to combine the skills learned in the previous labs to allow the robot to navigate a series of waypoints in a map autonomously.